 Conclusion

-Now you know that there are certainly some states that are better than others when it comes to living on your SSDI payments.
+Now you know that there are certainly some states that are better than others when it comes to living on your SSDI payments or planning your retirement.
 However, it’s important to make sure you report any changes concerning your living situation to your local Social Security Administration office.

 I received $943.00 SSDI today.